MicrosoftDocs/iis-docs/iis/publish/using-webdav/how-to-use-custom-properties-with-webdav.md

 ---
-title: "How to Use Custom Properties With WebDAV | Microsoft Docs"
+title: "How to Use Custom Properties With WebDAV"
 author: rmcmurray
-description: "Introduction Microsoft released a new WebDAV extension module that was completely rewritten for Internet Information Services 7.0 (IIS 7.0) on Windows Server..." ms.author: iiscontent
+description: "Introduction Microsoft released a new WebDAV extension module that was completely rewritten for Internet Information Services 7.0 (IIS 7.0) on Windows Server..." ms.date: 02/14/2008 ms.assetid: 9cedd308-783d-4a43-92c7-606c2f51bb6d msc.legacyurl: /learn/publish/using-webdav/how-to-use-custom-properties-with-webdav msc.type: authoredcontent
-manager: soshir
-ms.date: 02/14/2008
-ms.topic: article
-ms.assetid: 9cedd308-783d-4a43-92c7-606c2f51bb6d
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/using-webdav/how-to-use-custom-properties-with-webdav
-msc.type: authoredcontent
 ---